lleckron/ambient-lighting-vue/ambient-lighting-vue/README.md

 # ambient-lighting-vue

-This project is to create ambient lighting behind images and videos, similar to YouTube videos in dark theme.
+This project is to create ambient lighting behind images and videos, similar to the shadow behind YouTube videos in dark theme.

 ## Recommended IDE Setup